2025 Solar Incentives Guide for Aiken, SC - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-The term "solar incentives" covers a range of financial incentives put in place to make installing and using solar panels more affordable.
-This is done to encourage people to switch to renewable energy.
+Solar incentives mitigate the cost of installing a solar panel system on your home.
+This category of financial incentives is designed to encourage more Americans to make the switch to renewable energy.
 Solar incentives might include upfront discounts, cash back or monthly credits towards your utility bill.
 Some incentives are provided by the federal government, some by the state of South Carolina and some by your specific utility company, county or municipality.
-Types of solar incentives might include:
+Some solar incentives you might qualify for are:

 • Net Metering: Be sure to talk with your Aiken utility company about signing a net metering contract.
-This will allow you to get a credit towards your monthly utility bill for the value of excess energy your solar panels generate.
-You could receive either a dollar-for-dollar credit or a percentage of the value.
+This will allow you to receive credit towards your monthly utility bill for the value of excess energy your solar panels generate.
+You may receive either a dollar-for-dollar credit or a percentage of the value.

 • Rebates: A rebate is a partial refund credited to your account after you've paid for your solar panels.
 These may be offered by your local utility company, your county or your state.
 The discount that rebates offer is normally applied to the price of solar panels before tax credits are calculated.